ncatlab/nlab-content/pages/3/2/1/0/123/content.md

   \,.
 $$

-This can be illustrated in the following diagram
+This can be illustrated in the following diagram:

 <img src="http://ncatlab.org/nlab/files/altfunctor.jpg" width = "300"/>